-The family may notify RRHA of changes in writing.
+The family must notify RRHA of changes in writing vis the Rent Café portal.

 Generally, the family will not be required to attend a briefing or an interview for an interim reexamination.
 However, if RRHA determines that an interview is warranted, the family may be required to attend.